Bsal13/Offensive-Security-Proving-Grounds-Boxes/Heist (Hard) Windows Active Directory Box.md

 # Resolution summary
 - Located a webpage on port 8080 which is vulnerable to SSRF
-- Utilized Responder to exploit the SSRF vulnerability; retreive username and etNTLMv2 hashed password
+- Utilized Responder to exploit the SSRF vulnerability; retrieve username and NTLMv2 hashed password
 - Cracked hashed password utilizing hashcat
-- Utilized  evil-winrm to login to a session with the retreived users credentials
+- Utilized  evil-winrm to login to a session with the retrieved users credentials
 - Retrieved all computers, domains, grops and user information in json format utilizing bloodhound-python
 - Found scv_apache account can read the GMSA password utilizing bloodhound
 - Utilized GMSAPasswordReader.exe to read svc_apache's NTML hash